Scaling MLPs: A Tale of Inductive Bias: Background

 \paragraph{Vision Transformer.} Inspired by the successes in NLP, recently the Transformer architecture has been adapted to vision \citep{dosovitskiy2021an}.
 An image $\bm{x} \in \mathbb{R}^{h \times w \times 3}$ is broken up into smaller patches (also called tokens) and each such patch is linearly embedded (see Fig.~\ref{fig:archs-img}) and augmented with a so-called positional embedding, marking its spatial location in the image.
 The obtained embeddings are then processed by self-attention layers where patches can exchange information, and MLP layers, which are shared among patches and transform them individually.
 While the inductive bias of a ViT is certainly weaker compared to a CNN (it lacks translation-equivariance), the patching and parameter sharing still make the architecture suitable for vision.

 \paragraph{MLP-Mixer.} Similar to the ViT, the MLP-Mixer also works with a patchified image \citep{tolstikhin2021mlpmixer}.
 Unlike the ViT, token-mixing is not implemented using self-attention but rather another MLP block is used to exchange information between patches.
 We want to clearly highlight the difference between an MLP-Mixer and an MLP: An MLP-Mixer operates on patches, where in each block it applies a shared MLP to each patch for processing, and another MLP for mixing the patches along the channels.
 We visualize the differences in Fig.~\ref{fig:mlpmixer} for clarity.
-We again want to stress that breaking the image into patches and sharing parameters among them significantly enhances the amount of inductive bias, compared to a standard MLP.
+We again want to stress that breaking the image into patches and sharing parameters among them significantly enhances the amount of inductive bias, compared to a standard MLP. \paragraph{Patchifiying.} As highlighted above, ViTs and Mixers largely obtain their inductive biases through breaking the images into patches.
+This choice seems to be beneficial even for architectures that already possess a strong inductive bias, such as the ConvMixer \citep{trockman2022patches}, where convolutions are performed on individual patches.
+The very recent Metaformer \citep{yu2022metaformer} further shows that even a simple spatial pooling instead of attention can lead to strong performance if the image is patchified.
+While the success of this mechanism certainly warrants further investigation, in this work we decided to deliberately focus on MLPs as they specifically lack this type of bias.